Government student loans

 How long will it take to process my application?

 Applications are typically processed within 6 weeks of receiving them.
-You will then receive a loan declaration which will need to be signed and returned.

 When will I get my first loan instalment?